jasonle2615/jasonle2615.github.io/index.md

-# Hello World
+# Jason Le's Portfolio

 This is my home page!
-My name is Jason Le and I am a student at [Cal State Fullerton](http://www.fullerton.edu/) and my major is Computer Engineering.
+My name is Jason Le and I am a student at CSUF and my major is Computer Engineering.
+I plan on graduating in 2027.

-## Computer Science Projects

-My GitHub page is http://github.com/jasonle2615.

-### CPSC 120
+## Favorite CPSC 120L Labs

 * Lab 1